 A power of attorney (POA) document legally enables a person (called the “principal”) to appoint a trusted relative or friend (called the “agent” or “attorney-in-fact”), to handle specific health care decisions or legal and financial responsibilities on their behalf.

 Defining the Scope of POA

 People often balk at the thought of preparing and signing a power of attorney document.
-Some may feel frightened at the prospect of losing their independence, and some are afraid that the agent they appoint may go against their wishes.
-It’s essential, of course, to choose an agent wisely and to discuss the scope of their ability to act on your behalf before drafting a POA.
+Some may feel frightened at the prospect of losing their independence, and some are afraid that the agent they appoint may not act in their best interests.
+It’s essential to choose an agent wisely and to discuss the scope of their ability to act on your behalf before drafting a POA.

 An attorney can explain the different types of powers of attorney in greater detail and tailor any of these documents to fit a client’s unique situation, desires and comfort level.
 Keep in mind that POA documents can be revised or revoked at any time as long as the principal is still legally competent.
 It’s a good idea to periodically review all legal documents, including POAs, wills and advance directives to ensure they are still effective.

 To learn more about power of attorney documents and other estate planning and legal matters, find a reputable elder law attorney in your area and make an appointment for a consultation.